nicholaswmin/fsm/.github/CONTRIBUTING.md

   - must distinguish `TypeError`, `RangeError`.
   - must mention actual value & what was expected.

-## Publishing a new version
+## Publishing new versions

-> short guide on pubishing a new version, with build provenance.
+> short guide on how to do `npm publish`, with build provenance.

 1. Merge Pull Request to `main`.
 2. Increment `npm package.json` version: